CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Cheat Sheets/Flow_Control_and_Measurement.md

 $$\frac{p_{1}}{\gamma} + z_{1} + \frac{V_{1}^2}{2g} = \frac{p_{2}}{\gamma} + z_{2} + \frac{V_{2}^2}{2g} + h_L$$

-This is the form of the energy equation that you will see over and over again in CEE 4540.
-To summarize, the main difference between the Bernoulli equation and the energy equation for the purposes of this class is energy loss.
+**This is the form of the energy equation that you will see over and over again in CEE 4540.** To summarize, the main difference between the Bernoulli equation and the energy equation for the purposes of this class is energy loss.
 The energy equation accounts for the fluid's loss of energy over time while the Bernoulli equation does not.
 So how can the fluid lose energy?

-### 1.2) Minor and Major Losses
+### 1.2) Head Loss
-Oh boy here we go
+**Head loss** is a term that is ubiquitous in this class and fluid mechanics in general.
+Its definition is exactly as it sounds: it refers to the loss of energy of a fluid, which is referred to as head.
+For our purpose, there are only two necessary head loss terms to consider: minor losses and major losses.

+Minor losses arise from flow expansions creating turbulence in the water

 ### 1.3) The Orifice Equation